Abyqafhrz/Portfolio-3D-Mechanical-Design/README.md

 # Portfolio 3D Design
-### The following is a portfolio of 3D designs that I have made
+### The following is a portfolio of 3D mechanical designs that I have made